 By keeping a track of the above components, you get a real understanding of how your target audience is evolving.
 And what you can do to connect to them better.

 The best thing about Reach on Facebook is the fact that it is not limited to individual posts.
 You can choose to view the metric for your business page as well.
-This gives you a fair idea of the number of unique users viewing one single post when compared to how many people saw all the content posted the page.
+This gives you a fair idea of the number of unique users viewing one single post when compared to how many people saw all the content posted on the page.

 Why Measure Facebook Reach?